xinhong3/django_login_app/README.md

-## This is a simple login app using Django(follow tutorial on www.liujiangblog.com)
+## This is a simple login app using Django
 ## Enviorment
 `$pip install -r requirements.txt`
 ## Usage